naskio/awesome-docker-compose/monit_httpd/README.md

 ## Usage

+> (optional)

-On Linux systems ⚠️ You have to bind your host applications to 0.0.0.0 or bridge network gateway in addition to 127.0.0.1.
+On Linux systems ⚠️ You may need to bind your host applications to 0.0.0.0 or bridge network gateway in addition to 127.0.0.1.
 Use following docker command to get the bridge network gateway IP address

 `docker network inspect bridge --format='{{( index .IPAM.Config 0).Gateway}}`